 1. “Social elites as sentinels: Estimating national excess mortality of China's sudden COVID-19 reopening,” Journal of Population Economics, 2025, 38 (4), 72 (with Guojun He and Shuo Li).
 Published Version, Appendix

-Presented at AEA 2026, Econometric Society DSE 2025, HKU Applied Group, 4th CAERE, Duke IO Lunch
+Presented at AEA 2026 (invited for a podcast interview), Econometric Society DSE 2025, HKU Applied Group, 4th CAERE, Duke IO Lunch

-Abstract: Reliable provision of high-quality goods and services is a central challenge in emerging markets.
-Governments often rely on entry regulation to screen providers, while market-based reputation mechanisms can discipline quality through demand.
-This paper studies how reputation interacts with entry regulation and shape optimal regulatory policies using empirical, theoretical, and quantitative approaches.
-Empirically, I exploit a nationwide entry deregulation in the Environmental Impact Assessment (EIA) industry as an exogenous shock and use an instrumental variables strategy to show that deregulation leads to a persistent decline in service quality.
-I also document that negative reputation shocks sharply reduce firms' market share, indicating that reputation is a powerful demand-side disciplining device.
-Theoretically, I develop a model of information asymmetry in which reputation partially substitutes for regulatory screening, weakening the quality-improving effect of entry barriers.
+Abstract: Ensuring reliable provision of high-quality goods and services remains a central challenge in many markets.
+This paper studies how reputation interacts with entry regulation and shapes optimal regulatory policies using empirical, theoretical, and quantitative approaches.
+Empirically, I show that an entry deregulation reform in the Environmental Impact Assessment (EIA) industry leads to a persistent decline in service quality.
+I also document that negative reputation shocks sharply reduce firms' market share by half, indicating that both regulation and reputation are powerful devices.
+Theoretically, I develop a firm entry game in which reputation partially substitutes for regulatory screening, weakening the quality-improving effect of entry barriers.
 Structurally, I estimate a dynamic oligopoly model within a Moment-based Markov Equilibrium framework that incorporates endogenous reputation formation.
-To measure service quality continuously, I build a plagiarism detection system to analyze a corpus of over forty thousand documents.
 Counterfactual simulations reveal that accounting for reputation substantially alters the optimal stringency and timing of entry regulations.
 These results underscore that effective regulation in emerging markets must be designed jointly with the market’s reputation forces.

 2. “The Chinese Art of Elegant Corruption,” submitted (with Guojun He).
 Latest Version, SSRN